• Ductile Iron Pipe and Fitting DN100-800 Class30 EN545 System 1

 A:The reasons are obvious for that not only ductile iron pipe possesses the inherent strength and flexibility of ductile iron, combined with proven corrosion protection systems, but also the cost savings can be achieved from design to installation and commissioning.

-Q:Can ductile iron pipes be used for underground cooling water systems?
+Q:Are ductile iron pipes suitable for underground storage tanks?

 Q:Do ductile iron pipes require external protection against stray electrical currents?